Anshul-Sharma01/Trips-and-Memories/Readme.md

   - mongoose for MongoDB object modeling.

 ## Future Work 🔮
-- Add More features such as Ai generated trip stories and much more
-- Implement frontend development.
+- Implement frontend development using React.js.
 - Enhance user experience with additional features and improvements.
+- Continue to refine and expand existing features based on user feedback.